dhruvio/dhruv.io-archived/src/front-end/static/data/posts/seo-for-single-page-apps.md

 <meta property="og:url" content="URL goes here.">
 ```

 SPAs may load data asynchronously on the client-side to create their user interfaces.
 Once this data is loaded, it's also possible to populate `<meta>` tags like these using JavaScript.
-This blog was written in Elm and achieves this using [Ports](http://elm-lang.org/docs/syntax#javascript-interop).
-You can see the relevant code [here](https://github.com/dhruvio/dhruv.io/blob/master/src/front-end/elm/Ports.elm) and [here](https://github.com/dhruvio/dhruv.io/blob/master/src/front-end/html/index.ejs).
+This blog was written in Elm and achieves this using <a href="http://elm-lang.org/docs/syntax#javascript-interop" target="_blank">Ports</a>.
+You can see the relevant code <a href="https://github.com/dhruvio/dhruv.io/blob/master/src/front-end/elm/Ports.elm" target="_blank">here</a> and <a href="https://github.com/dhruvio/dhruv.io/blob/master/src/front-end/html/index.ejs" target="_blank">here</a>.

 ### How does the server work?